access-ci-org/ipf/docs/best-practices.md

 workflow will fall back to the traditional method of walking the MODULEPATH.
 The workflow then traverses your MODULEPATH and infers fields such as Name and Version from the directory structure/naming conventions of the module file layout.
-The new IPF default behavior is to treat each directory in your MODULEPATH as a top level directory, under which all of the subdirectory structure is semantically significant (and part of the inferred name of the module).
-The old default behavior, if desired, can be enabled with by configuring the extmodules workflow with the --modules_recurse argument.
+IPF default behavior is to treat each directory in your MODULEPATH as a top level directory, under which all of the subdirectory structure is semantically significant (and part of the inferred name of the module).
+An alternative behavior, if desired, can be enabled with by configuring the extmodules workflow with the --modules_recurse argument.
+(TODO: Define the alternative behavior?)

 Depending on the exact workflow steps, fields such as Description may be blank, or inferred from the stdout/stderr text of the module.
 However, the